pgigis/sigcomm2021-offnets-artifacts/README.md

 ### **Step 1**: Extract End-Entity (EE) certificates.

-As first this step, the script takes as an input the certificate dataset and extracts the EE certificate of each IP.
+As a first step, the script takes as an input the certificate dataset and extracts the EE certificate of each IP.
 Expired, self-signed and root/intermediate certificates that are not present in the CCADB [Common CA Database](https://www.ccadb.org) are filtered out.

 Currently, as an input we support the following two datasets: